The optimal control problem object: structure and usage

 We refer to the CTModels documentation for more details about this struct and its fields.

-To illustrate the various methods, we define a more complex optimal control problem with free final time, variables, and various types of constraints:
+To illustrate the various methods in the sections below, we define a more complex optimal control problem with free final time, variables, and various types of constraints:

 ocp = @def begin